jorix/OL-FeaturePopups/README.md

  * Unify behaviors **done**!
 Must use new "mode" "selectOptions" "hoverOptions" and "boxSelectionOptions" properties to support multiple behaviors.
  * Common interface for popups **done**!
  * Better manage auto-size on OpenLayers popups.
+ * Sort the features by fid or id, especially when they are clustered.

 Branch **gh-pages** may be not stable (is equivalent to *master*)